Diocese of Richmond: Sexual abuse

-In March 1994, after the suicide death of a 21 year old man, his parents sent a request to the diocese that Reverend John Hesch not participate in the funeral mass.
-That request prompted an investigation by the diocese, which revealed allegations by the deceased man that Hesch had sexually molested him during the 1980s when he was a student at St. Benedict School.
-When Hesch returned from a trip to Europe in June 1994, Sullivan confronted him with the accusations.
+In March 1994, after the suicide death of a 21-year-old man, his parents requested that the diocese not allow the priest John Hesch to participate in his funeral mass.
+That request prompted a diocesan investigation of Hesch.
+It revealed allegations by the deceased that Hesch had sexually molested him during the 1980s when he was a student at St. Benedict School.
+When Hesch returned from a European trip in June 1994, Bishop Sullivan confronted him with the accusations.
 Later that day, Hesch committed suicide.
 In July 1994, a former teacher at St. Benedict, Jacqueline M. Mishkel, said she and another teacher had reported Hesch to the diocese in 1985.
-Mishkel said that boys told her that during Hesch's sex education classes, he had the boys feel his exposed penis.
+Mishkel said that students told her that during Hesch's sex education classes, he had them feel his exposed penis.
 She said the diocese told her Hesch would be sent away for counseling, but nothing happened.

-In April and August 1996, according to the 2023 Attorney General’s Report on Child Sexual Abuse in the Archdiocese of Baltimore, two men reported to the Diocese of Richmond that they had been sexually molested as young teenagers by Reverend John Bostwick III between 1980 and 1982.
-During trips with the boys, Bostwick fondled one boy's genitals and tried the same with the second boy.
-Bishop Sullivan in November 1996 suspended Bostwick, then serving in Louisiana, and ordered him to attend a treatment facility, which Bostwick refused.
+In April and August 1996, according to the 2023 Attorney General’s Report on Child Sexual Abuse in the Archdiocese of Baltimore, two men reported to the Diocese of Richmond that they had been sexually molested as young teenagers by the priest John Bostwick III between 1980 and 1982.
+During trips with them, Bostwick fondled one’s genitals and tried the same with the other.
+Sullivan in November 1996 suspended Bostwick, then serving in Louisiana, and ordered him to attend a treatment facility, which Bostwick refused.
 Bostwick was never returned to ministry.

-In February 2019, Knestout released a list of 42 priests with "credible and substantiated" accusations of sexual abuse against them.
+In February 2019, Bishop Knestout released a list of 42 priests with "credible and substantiated" accusations of sexual abuse against them.
 The list covered allegations from the 1950s to 1993.
-The liste included Bishop Carroll Dozier of the Diocese of Memphis, who was accused of committing acts of sex abuse while serving in the Diocese of Richmond.
+The list included Bishop Carroll Dozier of the Diocese of Memphis, who was accused of committing acts of sex abuse while serving in the Diocese of Richmond.

-In 2019, Knestout instructed Reverend Mark White to shut down his blog, under pain of removal from the priesthood.
+In 2019, Knestout instructed Mark White, a diocesan priest, to shut down his blog, under pain of removal from the priesthood.
 White had criticized the church hierarchy's handling of the child sexual abuse crisis.
 His targets included former Cardinal Theodore McCarrick, for whom Knestout had served as priest secretary, and Cardinal Donald Wuerl, with whom Knestout had worked as auxiliary bishop.
 In May 2020, Knestout removed White from his parish and trespassed him from the parish residence.
 Knestout ordered White to take up residence at a retreat center and undertake a ministry to prisoners.
-In June 2020, the Vatican denied White's appeal of Knestout's decree on technical grounds.
+In June 2020, the Vatican denied White's appeal of Knestout's decree.
 In 2021, White said that Knestout was petitioning the Vatican to laicize him.

-In October 2020, Richmond newspapers revealed that the diocese had paid $6.3 million to settle 51 out of 68 claims of sexual abuse.
+In October 2020, the Richmond newspapers revealed that the diocese had paid $6.3 million to settle 51 out of 68 claims of sexual abuse.
 In July 2021, the diocese added four more names to its list of clergy with credible accusations of sexual abuse.